divyagaur23/Humanoo_take_home_task/README.md

 3. synthetic_user_data.py            # Synthetic user data generator
 4. main.py                           # Main entry for the CLI tool
 5. README.md                         # contains information about the logic and the how-to for code

+**Additional Information:**

+The paths to save the models and the dummy data is hardcoded in main.py and by default everything is saved in working directory, however if required this can be updated.